Kernix13/rural-homestead/Rural_3.md

 ### 2. [How to buy undeveloped land](https://www.bankrate.com/real-estate/buyng-undeveloped-land/)

 - Zoning laws restrict how you can use different plots within a municipality.
-If you’re hoping to buy a plot and build a home, make sure it’s zoned for housing
+If you're hoping to buy a plot and build a home, make sure it's zoned for housing
 - Explore government resources.
-Depending on how you’re going to use the land, you might qualify for financing through the USDA’s Section 523 and 524 loans, or the SBA’s 504 loan.
+Depending on how you're going to use the land, you might qualify for financing through the USDA's Section 523 and 524 loans, or the SBA's 504 loan.
 Some of these will finance construction, as well as the land purchase itself
-- Unless you want to live totally off-grid, you’ll need to work with the local authorities to extend utilities to your property.
-Talk to the town and figure out how that process works and what you’ll have to pay.
+- Unless you want to live totally off-grid, you'll need to work with the local authorities to extend utilities to your property.
+Talk to the town and figure out how that process works and what you'll have to pay.
 The same is true for infrastructure like paved roads

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>